James L. Eisenberg, Retired

 James L. Eisenberg, Retired, founding Partner of Eisenberg & Fouts, P.A., graduated with a Bachelor of Science (Industrial Engineering) Degree from the University of Michigan in 1971.
 After taking time off to travel, he moved to Florida and attended law school at the University of Miami, graduating with his Juris Doctor in 1976.
 While attending the University of Miami, College of Law, Mr. Eisenberg was on the Dean’s List, and he received a “Book Award” as top student in his criminal law class.

 Mr. Eisenberg began the practice of law with the Office of the Public Defender in Palm Beach County.
 While practicing in that office, Mr. Eisenberg tried numerous jury trials at all levels of the court system.
 His trial work at the time included some of the most notorious murder cases of the day.

-As an attorney, Mr. Eisenberg has served as President, Secretary and Director of the Palm Beach County Association of Criminal Defense Lawyers.
-In addition, he was a Charter Director and continues to be a member of the Florida Association of Criminal Defense Lawyers.
+As an attorney, Mr. Eisenberg served as President, Secretary and Director of the Palm Beach County Association of Criminal Defense Lawyers.
+In addition, he was a Charter Director and continues to be a retired member of the Florida Association of Criminal Defense Lawyers.